 We have tracked the program from the start and these quarterly reports provide a full picture of the take up from libraries, publishers, authors and illustrators.

-Read the first quarterly report 2021
+Read the first quarter report 2021

-Read the second quarterly report 2021
+Read the second quarter report 2021

-Read the third quarterly report 2021
+Read the third quarter report 2021

-Read the first quarterly report for 2022
+Read the first quarter report for 2022

 There is an elist for libraries and publishing partners